 Basic raw materials are resins, additives, catalysts, mould release agents and fillers.
 For coloured compounds, a pigment is added to the paste.

 The paste is then mixed with fibres, usually glass fibres.
-BMC is prepared in a mixer.
+Bulk Moulding Compound (BMC) is prepared in a mixer.
 After preparing a base paste it will be loaded into the mixing device.
 Then all other ingredients are added and homogenized.
 The compound is packed into bags until moulding.
 To avoid any material changes during storage and transport it is packaged in a styrene tight packaging.

 BMC can also be injection moulded and this is a well-known moulding technique with BMC.
 Well-known products such as lighting for the automotive and mining industry are proven examples of BMC being injection moulded.